lizthompson07/fisheriescape/README.md

-## Repository for the DFO Science Data Management Website (formally Gulf Science Data Management Website)
+## Repository for the DFO Science DM Apps Website (formally Gulf Science Data Management Website)

 ### Prerequisite to running the application
 1. Install Python 3 (<https://www.python.org>), and make sure that Python is added to your PATH variable.